-Search Engines -> With the help of the BERT model, named entity recognition algorithm can be generated easily that can detect important names, places, organizations, animals and much more to make a great search engine that will enhance its quality of working.
+Search Engines -> With the help of the BERT model, a named entity recognition algorithm can be generated easily that can detect important names, places, organizations, animals, and much more to make a great search engine that will enhance its quality of work.

 Text Generation -> Google Bert is capable of Generating text with a small piece of input information that means it can also perform the major NLP tasks like language modeling, although in particular to language modeling it is not a better choice than OpenAI’s Generative Pre-trained model -2[GPT-2] which is considered to be the best language modeling model ever built.

 Above were some of the primary applications of Google BERT, overall it can perform various other NLP tasks as well, we have mentioned above that its performance has been tested over 11 natural language processing tasks which show its efficiency.

 Although in the case of language modeling and other tasks there is no comparison of GPT-2 as it is the most powerful pre-trained model ever built, any other model that comes closer to it is BERT, Google BERT was released on November 2018 whereas GPT is been released earlier this year, some of the Difference over performance and installation is discussed below -: